beeedge/device-plugin-framework/README.md

 ## Framework

-`device-plugin-framework` bases on [go-plugin](https://github.com/hashicorp/go-plugin/tree/master/examples/bidirectional) and we only care about one interfaces with three methods as below:
+`device-plugin-framework` bases on [go-plugin](https://github.com/hashicorp/go-plugin/tree/master/examples/bidirectional) and we only care about one interface with two methods as below:

 ```go
 // Converter is the interface that we're exposing as a plugin.